 Another great Science resource for kids is the series of educational videos produced by Jim Cruickshank, Remick’s Program Manager.
 Tune in for lessons on the Earth’s systems as well as our farms and food, and keep students engaged with yet another great learning tool!

 Another fun and engaging twist on virtual story time is brought to you by the Rey Cultural Center!
 Lively readings of Curious George books will captivate any little listener of yours.
 For more fun activities, be sure to check out the Rey Center’s 20 Days of Curiosity calendar full of at-home activities geared towards getting kids outside and curious!

 For more story time, check out Sarah Woodard, a Nashua-based children’s author, and her book readings posted to her YouTube Channel!
 These are a great change of pace for kids, and Sarah’s narration brings any book to life!

 For fun, engaging science and outdoor activities, check out the SSC’s online Learning Connection which features new lessons and activities weekly to teach kids about ecosystems, art and nature, our oceans, and more!
 You can also check out their Marine Mammal Rescue Facebook, where the staff will bring you behind-the-SSCenes, post photos and creature feature videos, and connect you to the wonders of our natural environment in fun new ways.

-The SEE Science Center offers educational videos on different science topics and on the center's more notable exhibits.
-One video features a closer look at The LEGO® Millyard Project a representation of Manchester's millyard built with approximately 3 million LEGO® bricks which has wowed visitors from across the globe!
-Remember to stay up to date with them on their Facebook page.
+The SEE Science Center offers educational videos on a variety of science topics and on the museum's more notable exhibits.
+One video features a closer look at The LEGO® Millyard Project -- a representation of Manchester's millyard built with approximately 3 million LEGO® bricks!

 Explore Strawbery Banke’s outstanding online education resource featuring Virtual Classrooms, Artifacts of the Week, Horticulture Learning Center, and more!
 Check back often for new updates.